-Course requirements depend on the area of specialization and the undergraduate background of the student; however, a minimum of $\star 6$ in graduate-level courses is required.
-Each student must participate each year and must register once for credit during the program in the Medical Microbiology and Immunology seminar course, MMI 601.
+The minimum period of residence is two years of full-time attendance at the University of Alberta.
+Length of program The time required to complete the program depends on the student's background and the nature of the thesis project.
+Normally, a minimum of two years of full-time study and research is required for the MSc degree.
+205.42.3 The Degree of PhD Program Requirements Course requirements depend on the area of specialization and the undergraduate background of the student; however, a minimum of $\star 9$ in graduate-level courses-one of which must be MMI 605-is required.
+In addition, each student must participate each year and must register once for credit during the program in the Medical Microbiology and Immunology seminar course, MMI 601.
+Students are required to maintain a GPA of at least 3.0.

-Terminal MSc students are required to maintain a program GPA of at least 2.7; however, students wishing to proceed to a later PhD in the Department must maintain a program GPA of at least 3.0.

-A candidate for the MSc degree must submit an acceptable thesis and defend it orally before a committee formed according to Faculty of Graduate Studies and Research guidelines.
+After completion of required coursework, students must pass an oral candidacy examination in order to continue in the program.
+A candidate for the PhD degree must submit an acceptable thesis and defend it orally before a committee formed according to Faculty of Graduate Studies and Research guidelines.
+No language other than English is required for the degree.